tomwhartung/jmws_accoutrements/social_networking/tomh/medium/articles/2-music_and_abstract_art-article.md

 The first four albums released by
 [Talking Heads](https://en.wikipedia.org/wiki/Talking_Heads)
 are full of wonderful music.
-All of their songs are very painterly and full of the vagueness and abstractions that allow us to fill in our own meanings.
+All of their songs are very painterly and full of the vagueness and abstractions that allow listeners to fill in their own meanings.

 Three of the four members were students at the
 [Rhode Island School of Design](https://en.wikipedia.org/wiki/Rhode_Island_School_of_Design)